-Predicted points: The number of points which are predicted by the linear prediction The user does not need to set any of the Linear Prediction parameters, JASON will automatically selected a suitable set of parameters.
+Predicted points: the number of points which are predicted by the linear prediction The user does not need to set any of the Linear Prediction parameters, JASON will automatically selected a suitable set of parameters.
 In expert mode, the advanced options are available to the user including a group delay correction when backward LP is applied in the direct dimension on digitally filtered data.
-9.2 Apodization

-As with linear prediction, apodization has two modes, basic and expert, selectable using a dropdown menu.
+9.2 Apodization As with Linear Prediction, Apodization has two modes, basic and expert, selectable using a dropdown menu.
 In the basic mode only a slider is presented to the user.
-The slider allows the user to adjust the quality of their spectrum between enhancing the resolution of the spectrum (the sharpness of the lines) and enhancing the sensitivity (the signal to noise).
-As default JASON will select a balance based on the average linewidth of the spectrum.
+The slider allows the user to adjust the quality of their spectrum between enhancing the resolution of the spectrum (the sharpness of the lines) and enhancing the sensitivity (Signal / Noise).
+As default, JASON will select a balance based on the average linewidth of the spectrum.
 Currently this mode is only available for 1D spectra.
 Full control over the apodization functions and their parameters is offered in expert mode.
 The expert mode uses parameters from the processing list associated with the data as its default and a preview of the apodization envelope is also shown in this mode.
-10 Appendix 10.1 Windows Keyboard Shortcuts
+10 Rules In JASON, Rules allow the user to determine a set of actions which occur when a spectrum or item of this type is opened and placed on the Canvas.
+There are three types of Rules: Processing, Analysis, and Layout.
+Once a spectrum is opened on the Canvas, the first thing JASON looks for is a processing rule.
+If there is one, then the actions prescribed in it will be applied.
+Otherwise, standard processing will be applied.
+JASON will then apply the analysis and layout rules.
+If there are multiple matching rules of each type, the first one is applied.
+All three types of rules have the same set of potential conditions.
+Typically, processing rules will have more conditions selected, whereas analysis and layout rules will use fewer conditions.
+This is shown in the condition checkboxes ticked by default in the corresponding dialog boxes (see Figure 59).